keiserjb/key/README.md

 Both the Configuration and File provider plugins support storing the key with Base64 encoding.

-Key providers are CTools plugins, so new providers can be defined easily.
+Key providers are Plugin Manager plugins, so new providers can be defined easily.

 ### Key input